chaoge525/soafee_demo/documentation/manual/validation.rst

     * Deleting any previous K3s test Deployment, ensuring corresponding Pods are also deleted

-For virtualization distribution images, additional clean up operations are
+For virtualization distribution images, additional clean-up operations are
 performed:

     * Deleting the Guest VM node from the K3s cluster
     * Stopping the K3s agent running on the Guest VM, and deleting any test Systemd service override on the Guest VM
+    * Clearing the password set when the tests accessed the Guest VM, performed only when running the test suite on a virtualization distribution image with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.

 If enabled then the environment clean operations will always be run, regardless of test-suite success or failure.